-The Exhibition Centre WeeGee celebrates the jubilee year of the icon of the space-age architecture and design of the late 1960s
+The icon of the space-age architecture and design of the late 1960s

-The utopian plastic house known as Futuro, designed by Finnish architect Matti Suuronen (1933–2013), celebrates its 50th anniversary this year.
-The Futuro house was first exhibited on television and to the press at the Polykem plant in Hiekkaharju in Vantaa, Finland, at the end of March 1968.
+The utopian plastic house known as Futuro, designed by Finnish architect Matti Suuronen (1933–2013) was first exhibited on television and to the press at the Polykem plant in Hiekkaharju in Vantaa, Finland, at the end of March 1968.
 The house made its international breakthrough in October 1968 when the third Futuro (no. 002) was displayed at the Finnfocus Export Fair in London.

 The Futuro house, a vision of its time, still fascinates people.
-The Exhibition Centre WeeGee organises together with EMMA – Espoo Museum of Modern Art a range of exhibitions and events in the summer and autumn to celebrate Futuro’s 50th anniversary.
-The events offer visitors a comprehensive view into the experimental forms and optimistic ideas of modernism.
+The exhibitions offer visitors a comprehensive view into the experimental forms and optimistic ideas of modernism.

 The Exhibition Centre WeeGee has acquired the first ever mass-produced Futuro house (no. 001), which was owned by Matti Kuusla from summer 1968 to autumn 2011 and located in Hirvensalmi in Finland.
 After being carefully restored, the house opened in WeeGee’s yard in 2012.
 The Futuro house will be open to public from mid-May to mid-September during WeeGee’s regular opening hours.